Microsoft/azure-docs.cs-cz/articles/media-services/previous/media-services-azure-media-clipper-submit-job.md

 // Parameter:
 // - subclip: object that represents the subclip (output contract).
 //
-// Returns: a Promise object that, when resolved, retuns true if the operation was accept in the back-end; otherwise, returns false. var onSubmitSubclip = function (subclip) {
+// Returns: a Promise object that, when resolved, returns true if the operation was accept in the back-end; otherwise, returns false. var onSubmitSubclip = function (subclip) {
     var promise = new Promise(function (resolve, reject) {
         // TODO: perform the back-end AJAX request to submit the subclip job.